Biography

 is a dynamic participant in the art world and has already made

 her mark in several ways.
-She has supported the Artists' Resale
+She supported the Artists' Resale

 Rights campaign, taking part in a demonstration in January 2006,